Apply for Funding

 Be a community group, charity or social enterprise

 Be based within Ward 6

 Partnership applications are welcome, so if you can’t meet these criteria, you can still take part by partnering up with an organisation who does qualify.
 If you need help to find a partner, please get in touch with us at Ward6CC@crer.org.uk.
 We’re happy to share your ideas with organisations who might want to work with you.
 Ideas will be shared on our partnership working page, and through Facebook and Twitter.

 The guidance below explains how to apply in more detail.

 To apply for funding, start by looking through the application pack below.
 It’s especially important to read the guidance.
 This will explain more about how to make the application and how to answer the questions on the proposal form.

 Before you apply, your organisation needs to agree what proposal(s) it wants to put forward and nominate someone to lead the funding application.
-That person should complete the proposal form and send it in to Ward6CC@crer.org.uk along with a copy of your constitution by the closing date (12 noon on Thursday 26th September).
+That person should complete the proposal form and send it in to Ward6CC@crer.org.uk along with a copy of your constitution by the closing date (12.00 midnight on Thursday 26th September).

 what happens next?